yuanyang0563/Nonprehensile_Transportation/README.md

 ## Introduction

-This project implements model predictive control algorithms for a single-arm system and a dual-arm system to perform nonprehensile transportation of a box payload.
+This project implements model predictive control algorithms for distributed dual-arm nonprehensile object transportation.

 ## Features

 The proposed control algorithms are computationally efficient.

-Tested on computers that have 12th Gen Intel Core i7-12700*20 @ 2.1GHz and install Ubuntu 20.04 LTS with PREEMPT_RT kernel.
-The commuations and control are within ROS Noetic.
+Tested on desktop computers that have Intel Core i7-12700 (12 cores, 20 threads, base frequency 2.1GHz) and run Ubuntu 20.04 LTS with PREEMPT_RT kernel.

 The length of the prediction horizon is set to $N=5$.

-In sumulations, only $7~ms$ on average are spent in solving the formulated optimization problems per round.
-Check it!

-In experiments, the maximum time spent in computing the conventional controls and the predictive controls are 0.12 seconds and 0.32 seconds per round.
+The average computation time required per control cycle are 8.37 ms (centralized) and 5.40 ms (distributed).

 ## Installation

-Installed **Gurobi 12.0**.
-Check ~/.bashrc and export environment variables **GUROBI_HOME**, **PATH** and **LD_LIBRARY_PATH** correctly.

-Install the **cppzmq** package for the program to interface with the CoppeliaSim via the ZeroMQ remote API.
+Install Gurobi 12.0.

+Install the Robot Operating System Noetic.

+Install the Viual Servoing Platform (ViSP).

+Install CoppeliaSim (for simulations only) and UR ROS Driver (for experiments only).

 To install the project, run the following commands in your terminal: